Panjab Digital Library: Coverage

-PDL is interested in digitizing anything which is lying in the Panjab region (Panjab, Haryana, Himachal, Kashmir and Pakistan).
+PDL is interested in digitizing anything which is related to the Panjab region but also neighbouring areas (Panjab, Haryana, Himachal, Kashmir, Rajasthan, and Pakistan [especially western Punjab]).
 It is also interested to digitize anything concerning the Panjab region or in Gurmukhi script lying anywhere in the world.
 PDL is an archive being presented in the form of a library.
 It digitizes manuscripts from rural areas with the same vigor as it digitizes government files for posterity.
-It also operates abroad, such as in the United Kingdom.
+The PDL's philosophy is digitization first, thus some of its collection lacks metadata.
+They digitise without prejudice on language, politics, or religion.
+It carries out its work for free by using donations and only accepts payment for government-related projects.